jesseduffield/lazygit/docs/Config.md

   border: 'rounded' # one of 'single' | 'double' | 'rounded' | 'hidden'
   animateExplosion: true # shows an explosion animation when nuking the working tree
   portraitMode: 'auto' # one of 'auto' | 'never' | 'always'
+  filterMode: 'substring' # one of 'substring' | 'fuzzy'; see 'Filtering' section below
 git:
   paging:
     colorArg: always